 Michelle continues to seek out exciting and diverse projects in which she can use her time and talents to help corporations she believes in; help local community members make a difference; and promote non-profit organizations through good design, strong messaging and meaningful experiences.

 BFA in studio art, Binghamton University, Binghamton, NY

 Chief Imagination Officer

 The hyperlinked power of modern telecommunications makes continuous self-education easier than ever.
-Architecture, urban planning, public relations during the last century of worldwide warfare, and the histories of commerce, telecommunications, transportation, and immigration are current areas of study Patrick enjoys exploring.
+Architecture, public relations, and the histories of civilization, commerce, telecommunications, transportation, and urbanization are current areas of study Patrick enjoys exploring.

-After spending five years honing his craft at Bloomberg Television, Patrick joined Disney/ABC as the motion graphic designer for the ABC SuperSign in Times Square, answering directly to the vice president of network print for ABC Television.
+In 2001 Patrick joined Disney/ABC as the lead motion graphic designer for the ABC SuperSign in Times Square, answering directly to the vice president of network print for ABC Television.

-Powerful narratives build worldwide religions, empires, democracies, and yes, even international corporations like Bloomberg, Disney, and ABC Television.
-Patrick has spent decades working with senior staff and diverse creative talent developing projects including various types of information graphics, show opens, outdoor digital signage graphics, event animations, and online content.
-He has worked with international team members to implement graphic design packaging across diverse broadcast platforms.
+Patrick has spent decades working with senior staff and creative talent.
+He has created a myriad of visual communication design solutions for applications like title sequences, outdoor digital signage graphics, event animations, and online content.
+He has worked with international team members to implement branding solutions across diverse broadcast platforms.
 Patrick also has experience working as a team leader with software programmers and financial information experts tasked with redesigning graphic information interfaces.

 BFA in illustration, parsons school of design, NYC

 Diversity and inclusion matter.
 Creativity requires an environment that is friendly to new ideas and novel perceptions.
 We believe in exploring cultural and subcultural differences between communities, not exploiting them.
 Finding common ground makes all the difference.
 Snelgraphix seeks to partner with others who believe this too.